deanhamsft/Brinehaven/Tinkertwist Hollow/The gnome village.md

 **Tinkertwist Hollow**

-**Nestled in a verdant valley surrounded by whimsical, mushroom-shaped rock formations, Tinkertwist Hollow is a chaotic sprawl of colorful, crooked gnome-sized houses (5-6 ft tall) made from wood, stone, and salvaged metal.
+**Nestled in a verdant valley, Tinkertwist Hollow is a chaotic sprawl of colorful, crooked gnome-sized houses (5-6 ft tall) made from wood, stone, and salvaged metal.
 Smoke curls from chimneys rigged with whirring gadgets, and the air hums with the clatter of tinkering.

-**The village thrives on humor, invention, and communal feasts.
-Every resident is an amateur tinkerer, creating gadgets that often malfunction hilariously.
-The annual “Great Gnomish Gaffe Festival” (held in two weeks) celebrates their funniest failures with a parade of broken inventions.**

 location:
 - Distance: three days’ ride northwest of Brinehaven (approximately 90 miles, assuming 30 miles per day on horseback), through dense forests and rolling hills.
 - Population: Around 150 gnomes, mostly rock gnomes with a few forest gnome visitors, known for their inventiveness and love of pranks.

 Village Features